tinacms/tina.io/content/docs/graphql/cli.md

 ## Running the GraphQL API

-`tinacms dev` will compile the schema into static files, generate typescript types for you to use in your project, and start a graphQL server on http://localhost:4001
+`tinacms dev` will compile the schema into static files, generate typescript types for you to use in your project, and start a GraphQL server on http://localhost:4001

 This command also takes an argument (`-c`) that allows you to run a command as a child process.
 This is very helpful for running a dev server and building your next.js app.
 The scripts portion of your package.json should look like this.